imartayan/7colors/README.md

 * generate the board
 * naive search of accessible colors
 * list and queue structure
+* better propagation function
+* correctly handling colors

 ## Todo
 * create a function to play turns
-* add real colors to the board
 * create a random player
 * create a greedy player
 * create a tournament